 Below is a transcript from an interview with João Carapinha, a Global HEOR Leader and Director at Syenza.
 In this insightful discussion, João shares his experiences, perspectives, and advice on navigating the complex world of health economics and outcomes research.
-He delves into the educational qualifications needed to succeed in the field, the most challenging aspects of the job, and his typical day-to-day tasks.
+He details the educational qualifications needed to succeed in the field, the most challenging aspects of the job, and his typical day-to-day tasks.
 Throughout the interview, João emphasizes the significance of focusing on policy development.
 He offers a glimpse into the future of the field, suggesting potential improvements and discussing emerging trends that will shape health economics and outcomes research in the years to come.

 What educational qualifications are needed to get started in health economics and outcomes research?